Lu Su: Handing over Jing Province to Liu Bei

 In 210, Liu Bei travelled to Jing (京; present-day Zhenjiang, Jiangsu) to meet Sun Quan and request for the governorship of Jing Province.
 Only Lu Su advised Sun Quan to "lend" Jing Province to Liu Bei so as to strengthen the Sun-Liu alliance against Cao Cao.

 At the time, Lü Fan urged Sun Quan to hold Liu Bei hostage in Jiangdong and prevent him from returning to Jing Province.
 However, Lu Su objected: "No. My lord, you may have received the blessings of Heaven, but Cao Cao is still a foe to be reckoned with.
 As we have recently taken control of Jing Province, we haven't earned the trust and support of its people yet.
 It's better to 'lend' it to Liu Bei and let him help us pacify the area.
 The best strategy to adopt now is to create more enemies for Cao Cao and less enemies for ourselves."
 Sun Quan agreed with Lu Su.

 Cao Cao was writing when he received news that Sun Quan had "lent" Jing Province to Liu Bei.
 He dropped his brush upon hearing that.
+(Note: Sima Guang did not include this anecdote in Zizhi Tongjian as he felt that Cao Cao wouldn't have behaved in such a manner.)